Vice President for Student Development/Dean of Students

 Dean Burke lives with his wife Tara, son Ryan and their dog Boomer in Pearl River, NY.

-Assistant Dean of Students and Title IX Coordinator
+Assistant Dean for Student Development, Title IX Coordinator

 Phone: (845) 848-5012